glotzerlab/fresnel/CONTRIBUTING.rst

 Update the credits documentation to list the name and affiliation of each individual that has contributed to the code.

-Propose a change log entry
+Prepare a change log entry
 __________________________

-Propose a short concise entry describing the change in the pull request description.
+Prepare a concise entry describing the change in ``CHANGELOG.rst``.